 Pedals

-Pedals are where the rider places their feet to propel the bike forward, they serve as the primary interface between the rider and the bicycle.
+Pedals are where the rider places their feet to propel the bike forward; they serve as the primary interface between the rider and the bicycle.
 Just like handlebars, they come in various designs, each suited for a distinct cycling style and preferences.

 Clipless Pedals

-Unlike traditional pedals, clipless pedals requires the rider to attach clears to their shoes, creating a secure connection.
+Unlike traditional pedals, clipless pedals require the rider to attach clears to their shoes, creating a secure connection.
 It optimizes pedalling efficiency by minimizing foot movement, leading to improved power transfer and control.
-Single-sided clipless pedals are usually used for road bikes and double-sided pedals are often more favored in mountain biking.
+Single-sided clipless pedals are usually used for road bikes, and double-sided pedals are often more favored in mountain biking.
 Although they provide a firm connection, new users may experience a steep learning curve as they adjust to the unclipping process, which can potentially lead to falls.

 Flat Pedals